 #3.
 White willow bark- one of my recent favorite discoveries, white willow bark is an old folk remedy that was used for pain relief prior to the invention of Aspirin, and has been found to be as effective without the side effects.

 Like Aspirin, white willow bark is a nonselective inhibitor of COX-1 and COX-2 (those enzymes targeted by pain killers), used to block inflammatory prostaglandins. (source)

 I make my own white willow bark extract by combining white willow bark and vodka in equal parts in a glass jar and allowing to sit in a cool, dark place for at least six weeks.
 I shake the jar as often as I can remember during this time.

-Note: white willow bark may not be safe for children or for pregnant or breastfeeding mothers.
-In those cases, I suggest leaving the white will bark out of the shot.
+Keep in mind, white willow bark may not be safe for children or for pregnant or breastfeeding mothers.
+For use with children, you can replace the white willow with meadowsweet.
+During pregnancy and breastfeeding, these ingredients are best left out of the formulation.

 Herbal Pain Killer Shot: The How-To

 When I’m in need of some pain relief, I fill a glass with about a quarter cup of water, add a dropper-ful each of ginger and white willow bark extract, and about 1/2 teaspoon of ground turmeric and give it a stir before drinking it down in one gulp.

 I generally feel relief within minutes.